KnightTechWork/KnightTechWork/README.md

 ***About Me***

-- 👔 Like to work with programming languages such as; **JavaScript**, **Python**, and **Rust**
+- 👔 I Like to work with programming languages such as; **JavaScript**, **Python**, and **Rust**
-- ✨ Enjoy creating different types of content
+- ✨ I Enjoy creating different types of content
 - 🎓 **Advanced Cybersecurity Certificate** from the University of Phoenix
-- ✔️ Familiar with, and *regularly* use, Windows 10 and 11, MacOS, and Ubuntu Linux
+- ✔️ I'm Familiar with, and *regularly* use, Windows 10 and 11, MacOS, and Ubuntu Linux
-- 🌱 Lifelong learner who enjoys "all things tech"
+- 🌱 A Lifelong learner who enjoys "all things tech"
-- 📦 Open-source enthusiast
+- 📦 An Open-source enthusiast
 - 🌄 Fun fact about me: I love to travel, and went all over the world while in the military
-- 👨🏻‍💻 Connect with me 🗣
+- 👨🏻‍💻 Let's connect! 🗣

 ![](https://cdn.hackernoon.com/images/ckxz-5-f-75-v-00-z-00-as-638-qw-6-ofc.jpg)